plamentrayanov/BranchingProcessSimulator/README.md

 - Returning the population count by age as an output may require a lot of computer memory (more than a 100 GB RAM in some cases);

 Cite As:
 Plamen Trayanov (2018).
 Branching Process Simulator (https://www.github.com/plamentrayanov/BranchingProcessSimulator), GitHub.
-Retrieved <date>, 2018.